 As Eckersley’s time in Oakland went on, team success for the A’s began to drop.
 Following the 1995 season, highly successful manger Tony LaRussa left Oakland for St. Louis.
 Eckersley later joined his manager with the Cardinals.
 The 41-year-old was traded to St. Louis on February 13, 1996.

 Those final three years in Oakland, Eckersley appeared to be showing signs of age, with ERAs over 4.00.
 With the Cardinals, he enjoyed two stronger years, with 30-plus saves each season and his ERA getting back into the 3.00s.
 He spent one last season in baseball, 1998, as a reliever with the Red Sox.
 He did not close games that year.

 Eckersley retired following his 24th season, at the age of 44.
 His final numbers were superb, with 197 wins and 390 saves.
 Had he started his whole career, he might have approached the 300 win mark.
 Had he closed his whole career, who knows where he would have set the saves record, but he surely would have set it.

-As for his time as an Indians, Eckersley was successful.
-However, it was so early in such a long, great career that those three seasons are more fa footnote than anything.
+As for his time as an Indian, Eckersley was successful.
+However, it was so early in such a long, great career that those three seasons are more of a footnote than anything.
 In fact, Eckersley’s most memorable moment in Cleveland came while with the visiting A’s in 1995.
 That year, a young Manny Ramirez hit a mammoth game-winning home run to the left field bleachers.
-Following the bomb, Eckersley could be seen mouthing the word “wow!”.
-It’s a good thing for him that he had a lot more “wow” moments going for him than against him in his hall of fame playing days.
+Following the bomb, Eckersley could be seen mouthing the word “wow!”
+It’s a good thing for him that he had a lot more “wow” moments going for him than against him in his Hall of Fame playing days.